Doing Business in Egypt - Cairo

 - Africa (Egypt-South America Summit)

-Ahmed Mekky is the co-founder and Chief Executive Officer of Gulf
+Ahmed Mekky is the co-founder and Managing Director (CEO) of Gulf Bridge International.

 EENI delivers to HRH Prince Alwaleed bin Talal a Master Honoris Causa